riotgoools/viprss/README.md

 3. Copy one of the outline tags and paste it in at the end of the list
 4. Replace the fields with info for the feed you want to add &#40;text/title, rss url, website url&#41;
 5. Open a pull request to merge your changes into the main repo

+Come talk about the internet with fellow [vips on warpcast](https://warpcast.com/~/channel/vip)